Testing for the coronavirus and communicating the results

 What laws apply to the way we use your personal data?

 We use your data to fight an infectious disease epidemic.
 This is a public task or a public interest task.
-The GGD is also required by law to record, check and follow up on data for these types of diseases.
-We have to report our test results to the National Institute for Public Health and the Environment (RIVM).
-This is stated in the Wet publieke gezondheid (translated here as Public Health Act).
+The GGD is also required by law to record your personal data in a medical file for these types of diseases.
+This is stated in the Wet op de geneeskundige behandelsovereenkomst (translated here as the Dutch Medical Treatment Contracts Act).

-If you contact GGD GHOR Nederland’s back office to check the data used for your test certificates or proof of recovery, the telephone conversation will be recorded.
+If you contact GGD GHOR Nederland to check your data so that you can get proof of recovery, we will record your telephone conversation.
 We do this to make sure any complaints are handled properly.
-We record the conversations on the basis of Article 6, paragraph 1f of the GDPR.
+We are allowed to record these conversations on the basis of Article 6, paragraph 1f of the GDPR.

 How long do we keep your personal data?

-We keep your personal data for a maximum of five years.
-This is allowed by the Wet publieke gezondheid (translated here as Public Health Act).
+We keep your personal data for a maximum of twenty years.
+This is required by the Wet op de geneeskundige behandelsovereenkomst (translated here as the Dutch Medical Treatment Contracts Act).
 After this time, we destroy the data or make it anonymous.

-During the coronavirus test, an employee will use a cotton swab to remove cells from your nose and throat.
-This cotton swab is sent to a laboratory to be tested.
+During the coronavirus test, an employee used a cotton swab to remove cells from your nose and throat.
+This cotton swab was sent to a laboratory to be tested.
 How long the laboratory keeps the cotton swab depends on the result of the test:

 We do not collect your DNA